aguerson/ovz_virtuozzo_ct_to_proxmox_lxc/README.md

 ### Set the network interface

-Identify your bridge interface and your vlan
+Identify your bridge interface and your vlan.
 Set the IP and the gateway.
 Enable or not the firewall.

 ```
 pct set 655 --net0 name=eth0,bridge=vmbr0,tag=xx,firewall=0,ip=x.x.x.x/24,gw=x.x.x.x